mwallerb/gfspec/specification.md

 Green's function group
 ----------------------
-Each Green's function object is characterized by a Green's function group, which corresponds to a HDF5 group.
+The topmost object of any Green's function object is characterized by a Green's function group, which corresponds to a HDF5 group with `@kind='GF'`.
 The group may have any name and may appear anywhere in the group hierarchy of a HDF5 file (i.e., it need not coincide with the root of the hdf5 file).
-Multiple Green's function object may be present in the HDF5 file.
-Green's function object may not be directly or indirectly nested.
+Multiple Green's function object may be present in the HDF5 file, but they must not be directly or indirectly nested.

 Each Green's function group shall have the following structure: